michael-benin-CN/gifshot/README.md

 // Desired height of the image
 'gifHeight': 200,
-// Whether or not you would like the user's camera to stay on after the gif is created 'keepCameraOn': false,
+// Whether or not you would like the user's camera to stay on after the gif is created
+// If you keep the camera on, then you can reuse the returned cameraStream object to
+// create another gif and/or snapshot without asking for the user's permission to
+// access the camera again
+'keepCameraOn': false,
 // The interval (in milleseconds) that images are created 'interval': 0.1,